History of Kanye West in Timeline

 In June 2013, Kanye West and Kim Kardashian's first child, North West, was born.

-On June 18, 2013, Kanye West's sixth album, Yeezus, was released, marking his sixth consecutive number one debut, although with his lowest solo opening week sales.
+On June 18, 2013, Kanye West's sixth album, Yeezus, was released to critical acclaim.
+It marked his sixth consecutive number one debut, though with his lowest solo opening week sales.

 In September 2013, Kanye West announced his first solo tour in five years to support Yeezus, with Kendrick Lamar as the supporting act.